alan-turing-institute/TTW-Practitioners-Hub/README.md

 - [ ] Build and centralise resources for the entire cohort
 - [ ] Launch the hub's first cohort with residents and timeline with activities mapped
 - [ ] Hold an onboarding and intro call for each org
-- [ ] Host an in person resident workshop
+- [ ] Host an in-person resident workshop

 ## Repo Structure